Personality traits represent patterns of thinking, perceiving, reacting, and relating that are relatively stable over time.

 Self-identity problems may manifest as an unstable self-image (eg, people fluctuate between seeing themselves as kind or cruel) or as inconsistencies in values, goals, and appearance (eg, people are deeply religious while in church but profane and disrespectful elsewhere).

-Interpersonal issues typically manifest as failing to develop or sustain close relationships and/or being insensitive to others (eg, unable to empathize).
+Interpersonal functioning problems typically manifest as failing to develop or sustain close relationships and/or being insensitive to others (eg, unable to empathize).

 People with personality disorders may not recognize that they have problems.